OmarAliSaid/android-paypal-example/README.md

 Magic happens on port 5000
 ```
 * open Android Studio and import the Android project then go to ***string.xml*** and ***Config.java*** file and do the nessecary changes .
+* add google-services.json file of your firebase project to the android app folder .

 * when you come to the part where u should enter paypal login info to complete the buying process , login with the personl account     previously created for testing then login to <a href="https://www.sandbox.paypal.com/">paypal sandbox</a> with the Business account to see the transactions .<br/>

 * That's it you did it :) <br/>